Anthony Godby Johnson: Aftermath

+Zackheim died of a heart attack in November 2009 before his sentence was served.

 ABC subsequently ran an update to the story, which included a 147-page response from Vicki Johnson's lawyer in response to ABC's questions.
 ABC also reported that Johnson and Zackheim have both died since their original 2007 story.
 Since the alleged death of Vicki Johnson, Anthony has seemingly vanished and has not been in contact with any of his previous supporters, lending credence to the assertion that he never existed.
 Since Vicki has supposedly died, the truth or fiction of Anthony and his story cannot be verified, leaving the story without resolution.
 Though the majority of people now believe that he never existed, there are still some people that believe that Anthony is/was real, and with the death of Vicki Johnson, their claims cannot be completely disproven.